 - (WI) 4379 Independent Study.
 (3-0) Independent reading and/or research on various problem areas of political science.
 Instructor will approve specific problem area, bibliography, and study paper outline.
 May be repeated once with different subject matter and instructor.
 No more than six semester hours credit in meeting degree requirements. - 4380 Internship in Government.
 (3-0) The student will participate in the ongoing work of a selected governmental unit.
 A research paper dealing with the internship experience written under the direction of a faculty member will be required.
-This course may be repeated one time for additional internship credit.
-May be repeated once. - (WI) 4399 Senior Seminar in Political Science.
+This course may be repeated one time for additional internship credit. - 4381 Internship in Public Administration.
+(0-20) Students in the Bachelor of Public Administration (BPA) degree program will participate in the ongoing work of a public or non-profit agency.
+A research paper dealing with the internship experience written under the direction of a faculty member will be required.
+May be repeated once.

+- (WI) 4398 Practicum in Political Science: Concepts, Resources, and Applications in the Study of Politics.
+(3-0) This course is designed to assure familiarity with the basic concepts and approaches used in the study of politics.
+Students will learn to identify, locate, and employ resources to assist in understanding politics at local, state, national, and international levels.
+Model Congress or U.N., visits to local government offices and councils, moot court, critiques of political propaganda films, and simulations in international relations are some of the applied methods of studying politics that students will learn.
+This course is required of all B.A. students with a teaching certificate in Political Science; it may be taken as a substitute for 4399 for Political Science non-certified majors. - (WI) 4399 Senior Seminar in Political Science.
 (3-0) A seminar devoted to intensive reading, research, writing, and discussion which focuses on different sub-fields in the discipline of Political Science taught by appropriate faculty.
 Students in consultation with faculty in their area of interest should select a particular sub-field seminar in accordance with their needs and professional objectives.
 These seminars are required of all B.A.
 Political Science majors and must be taken in the student's junior or senior year of undergraduate study.
 Other interested students may take the course with the consent of the Department Chair and the individual instructor.
 Course may be repeated with different instructor and approval of Department Chair.
 Prerequisites for the Senior Seminar are all of the core courses in Political Science or approval of the Department Chair. - 4680 Internship in Government.
 (6-0) The student will participate full time (40 hours per week) in the ongoing work of selected governmental units.
-A research paper dealing with the internship experience written under direction of a faculty member will be required. - (WI) 4398 Practicum in Political Science: Concepts, Resources, and Applications in the Study of Politics.
-(3-0) This course is designed to assure familiarity with the basic concepts and approaches used in the study of politics.
-Students will learn to identify, locate, and employ resources to assist in understanding politics at local, state, national, and international levels.
-Model Congress or U.N., visits to local government offices and councils, moot court, critiques of political propaganda films, and simulations in international relations are some of the applied methods of studying politics which students will learn.
-This course is required of all B.A. students with a teaching certificate in Political Science; it may be taken as a substitute for 4399 for Political Science non-certified majors.
+A research paper dealing with the internship experience written under direction of a faculty member will be required.